 |“If a driver qualifies for several discounts, the first discount applies to your original premium and then your second discount to your revised premium and so on,” says Joel Camarano, executive director for auto underwriting at USAA in San Antonio, Texas.|

 Car insurance for college students

-Also, do well in school because that could lead to a good student discount.
+Also, do well in school.
+That could lead to a good student discount.
 Both discounts will require you to contact your insurance provider so they can begin to apply the discounts.
-While your on the phone with them, don’t hesitate to ask about other discounts you may qualify for.
+While your on the phone with them, don’t hesitate to ask about other potential discounts.

 Learner’s permit insurance

 You can get insurance with a permit, but most car insurance companies include the permitted teen on the parents’ policy without any action.

 However, the teen should be added to the parents’ policy or get their own policy when he or she receives a driver’s license.
 When that time comes, be sure to visit the rest of this article for guidance on options and discounts.
 Also, it may be wise to contact your insurance provider for all options available to you.

 It’s possible to tell your insurance company not to cover your teen, but it’s not a given.
 This is called a named exclusion.